-Community Economic Development Investment Fund
+Local Economic Development Investment Fund

-Economic development at the port occurs in direct ways, such as the development of publicly-owned marine terminals and industrial parks, as well as indirectly through community economic development investments.
+Economic development at the Port occurs in direct ways, such as the development of publicly-owned marine terminals and industrial parks, as well as indirectly through community economic development investments.

 Our Local Economic Development Investment Fund has an annual budget of $250,000.
 It is available to non-profits and municipal agencies in Pierce County, and may be used to help local jurisdictions fulfill matching requirements to receive a larger grant.
 Municipal entities must agree to enter into the Port of Tacoma’s Interlocal Agreement in accordance with § RCW 39.34.

 Applications for the 2021 Local Economic Development Investment Fund will be accepted between Jan.
 1, 2021 and Feb.
 26, 2021.

 - A: Road and freight rail infrastructure projects that create long-term jobs